antonioastorino/Digital-Circuit-Simulator/README.md

 ```
 `<OPT_LEVEL> = 0, 1, 2, or 3` is the optimization level.

-Once again, if the test number is not valid or not specified, the ouput is be a list of available tests, otherwise the chosen test is build and run.
+Once again, if the test number is not valid or not specified, the output is be a list of available tests, otherwise the chosen test is build and run.

 ### 2.3.
 Cleaning up